-Antonio Jackson of Miami Gardens, Florida was arrested by police on Monday after a televised high-speed chase on Interstate 95 that lasted for almost 30 minutes and ended with gunfire.
-Jackson, 24, was identified by family members who watched the pursuit on television.
+A man of Miami Gardens, Florida was arrested by police on Monday after a televised high-speed chase on Interstate 95 that lasted for almost 30 minutes and ended with gunfire.
+Antonio Jackson, 24, was identified by family members who watched the pursuit on television.

-Jackson faces charges for reckless driving with damage to property, attempting to elude a police officer, and driving with a suspended license.
+The man faces charges for reckless driving with damage to property, attempting to elude a police officer, and driving with a suspended license.
 He was booked into Miami-Dade County Jail on Monday night, but was released on Tuesday after posting a preliminary bond of $15,000.
-It is unclear if Jackson has acquired the services of an attorney.
+It is unclear if he has acquired the services of an attorney.

-According to news sources, Jackson was driving a Chrysler rental in a residential neighborhood when he allegedly waved a gun at someone on a public bus.
-Miami Gardens police began pursuing Jackson being informed of the incident.
+According to news sources, the man was driving a Chrysler rental in a residential neighborhood when he allegedly waved a gun at someone on a public bus.
+Miami Gardens police began pursuing the man being informed of the incident.

-Jackson’s mother, Angela Rivera, told news sources that her son allegedly called her during the chase to tell her that he was all right and was coming home.
-Jackson also reportedly told his mother that he was afraid the police would shoot him if he stopped his vehicle.
+The man’s mother, Angela Rivera, told news sources that her son allegedly called her during the chase to tell her that he was all right and was coming home.
+The man also reportedly told his mother that he was afraid the police would shoot him if he stopped his vehicle.

-In an effort to get him to stop, Jackson’s parents suggested he pull over at a gas station where he could surrender himself to the police with witnesses present.
-Jackson didn’t heed this advice and instead attempted to drive his vehicle home.
+In an effort to get him to stop, the defendant’s parents suggested he pull over at a gas station where he could surrender himself to the police with witnesses present.
+The defendant didn’t heed this advice and instead attempted to drive his vehicle home.

-An unidentified Miami Gardens police officer did attempt to shoot at Jackson through the front windshield of his vehicle, but the bullet missed.
-The shot did cause Jackson to crash into a police vehicle at the corner of Fifth Court and Miami Gardens Drive, where he was arrested.
+An unidentified Miami Gardens police officer did attempt to shoot at the man through the front windshield of his vehicle, but the bullet missed.
+The shot did cause the man to crash into a police vehicle at the corner of Fifth Court and Miami Gardens Drive, where he was arrested.